robren/ansible/README.md

 # Future Tasks

 In later submissions, I'll convert this playbook into using roles.
-The use of roles will facilitate additional playbooks reusing aspects of this common playbook without the need of cut 'n paste.
+The use of roles will facilitate creating additional playbooks reusing aspects of this common playbook without the need of cut 'n paste.

 Potentially I'll investigate the ability to spin-up a droplet